 - Every household pays $721 in taxes directly related to smoking-related government costs

 We’re working to increase the price of all tobacco products in a fair, responsible manner.
 In the 2019 legislative session, TFND strongly supported SB2355, which replaced the state’s different taxing levels of tobacco products with a uniform rate.
 The bill didn’t go through, however the legislature graciously decided to study the issue in the 2019-2020 interim period.
 We are continuing to work with legislators to make great policy for the state.

 Lawmakers say they want to hear from constituents about whether you support a price increase.
-Fill out a Tobacco Price Increase Support Card and mail them back to Tobacco Free North Dakota, P.O.
-Box 3237, Bismarck, ND 58502 and we’ll make sure they get to your legislators.
+Fill out a Fillable TFND-Individual-Support-Card-for-Tobacco-Price-Increase or a Fillable TFND Tax Increase Resolution, mail them back to Tobacco Free North Dakota, P.O.
+Box 3237, Bismarck, ND 58502 or email the completed electronic forms to firstname.lastname@example.org.